 View news stories about the Department of Civil Engineering.

 Mr Vernon Collis has a long association with the Department of Civil Engineering.
 He is qualified as both a professional engineer and a professional architect.
-His main contribution to the department to date has been in the area of designing for sustainability in civil engineering, a field in which he is an acknowledged expert with extensive experience in both Africa and Asia.

 Two new UCT fellows, professors Nicola Mulder (computational biology) and Alphose Zingoni (structural engineering), were formally inducted at a dinner on 7 December.